 Why go: On the fun side, it is with picking in orchards that novice or child pickers can learn and discover the real pleasure of picking and tasting perfectly ripe fruit.

-Why go: With over 90 species of animals there’s plenty to see.
+Why go: With over 90 species of animals there is plenty to see.
 Take a picnic lunch and enjoy time by the lake in the sunshine.
 This place is great to visit for both adults and kids.

 Address: 50 Avenue Agropolis, 34090 Montpellier t: +33 04 67 54 45 23

 Why go: Dinosaur!
-The largest Museum-Park in Europe dedicated to Dinosaurs and Prehistory, located in the heart of an exceptional paleontological site.
+The largest museum park in Europe is dedicated to Dinosaurs and Prehistory, located in the heart of an exceptional paleontological site.
 Experience an extraordinary Mesozoic Era.

 Address: They deliver bikes straight to your villa!

 For adventure lovers, the south of France has some memorable spots that can stretch your legs.
-They’re not the sort of daunting challenges more professional walkers look for – but they’re still a great way to see some fantastic sights.
-Picnic with family and friends under the sky watching breathtaking views is an amazing feeling, give it a try once.
+They’re not the sort of daunting challenges more professional walkers look for but they are still a great way to see some fantastic sights.
+Picnic with family and friends under the sky and watching breathtaking views is an amazing feeling, give it a try once.

 Where: Cave of Rouffignac, Dordogne